J-A-S-M-I-N-J/the-workout-plan/README.md

 - For the footer I was inspired by the code that we used for the [Love Running](https://github.com/J-A-S-M-I-N-J/Love-Running-Walkthrough-Jasmin) project.

+- The Form from [Love Running](https://github.com/J-A-S-M-I-N-J/Love-Running-Walkthrough-Jasmin) was used as a base and later edited.

 ### Guides & Troubleshooting

 ### CSS Grid